avalon60/OraTAPI/README.md

                         Connection name for saved configuration -d DSN, --dsn DSN     Database data source name (TNS name) -g STAGING_AREA_DIR, --staging_area_dir STAGING_AREA_DIR
-                        Directory for staging area (default: <APP_HOME>/staging) -p DB_PASSWORD, --db_password DB_PASSWORD
+                        Directory for staging area (default:
+                        <APP_HOME>/staging)
+  -p DB_PASSWORD, --db_password DB_PASSWORD
                         Database password
   -s, --save_connection
                         Save/update the connection for future use.
 Connections are only saved after a successful connection.
   -To TABLE_OWNER, --table_owner TABLE_OWNER
                         Database schema name of the tables from which to generate the code.
-  -t TABLE_NAMES, --table_names TABLE_NAMES
-                        Comma separated list of table names (default: all) -po PACKAGE_OWNER, --package_owner PACKAGE_OWNER
+  -po PACKAGE_OWNER, --package_owner PACKAGE_OWNER
-                        Database schema in which to place the TAPI package.
+                        Database schema in which to place the TAPI packages.
   -to TRIGGER_OWNER, --trigger_owner TRIGGER_OWNER
-                        The schema in which owns the generated triggers.
+                        The schema in which to place the generated triggers.
   -vo VIEW_OWNER, --view_owner VIEW_OWNER
-                        The schema in which owns the generated views.
+                        The schema in which to place the generated views.
+  -t TABLE_NAMES, --table_names TABLE_NAMES
-  -u DB_USERNAME, --db_username DB_USERNAME
+                        Comma separated list of table names (default: all) -u DB_USERNAME, --db_username DB_USERNAME
                         Database username
   -T API_TYPES, --api_types API_TYPES
                         Comma-separated list of API types (e.g., create,read).
                         Must be one or more of: create, read, update, upsert,delete, merge.

 ```